Demi Lovato Will Reportedly Be Forced To Choose Between Rehab And Losing Friends And Team, Says ‘TMZ’

 Demi Lovato’s friends and family believe that the best thing for Demi is to go straight to a live-in rehab right after being discharged from the hospital.
 As the singer waffles on whether she ought to seek further treatment or not, it appears that those who love her the most are ready to give her an ultimatum.

-According to TMZ, Demi’s friends and team are prepared to tell her that although it’s her choice whether to go to rehab, that they will not stand by her if she chooses not to seek intensive treatment.
+According to TMZ, Demi’s friends and team are prepared to tell her that although it’s her choice whether to go to rehab, they will not stand by her if she chooses not to seek intensive treatment.
 One key team member said that “She could die if she doesn’t, and that’s not going to be on my watch that we did nothing.”

 It appears that several months ago, Demi’s long-time manager Phil McIntyre left his post for the same reason.
 Phil staged an intervention for Demi after she relapsed after six years of sobriety, but Demi refused to see that she had a problem, according to Hollywood Life.